vikhyatsingh123/SlugTerra/README.md

 # What can you contribute?

 There is always something to contribute to a project whether you are a novice or a veteran.
 In this project, you can add your favourite Slug as a card to the website!
-Or maybe you didn't like the line that you are reading right now and want to change that.Sure!
+Or maybe you didn't like the line that you are reading right now and want to change that.
+Sure!
 Why not?

 # How can you contribute
 ![Hacktoberfest2020](https://hacktoberfest.digitalocean.com/assets/HF-full-logo-b05d5eb32b3f3ecc9b2240526104cf4da3187b8b61963dd9042fdc2536e4a76c.svg)